'This group just stuck with it': Winning world juniors gold special for Canada

 Gemma Karstens-Smith, The Canadian Press

-Canada's under-20 men's hockey team got to know adversity intimately over the past year-and-a-half.
+EDMONTON - Canada's under-20 men's hockey team got to know adversity intimately over the past year and a half.

 The trials and tribulations paid off Saturday night as the team won gold at the world junior hockey championship in Edmonton.